gaborvecsei/Neural-Network-Steganography/README.md

 > This repo does not encourage anyone to use such techniques to commit anything illegal.
 Its only intention it to
 > experiment with hiding secrets in neural networks

+From `/u/jrkirby` from my [Reddit post](https://www.reddit.com/r/MachineLearning/comments/vnggck/p_neural_network_steganography_implementation/):

+> Yes, for when Alice is regularly passing trained neural networks to Bob and wants to convey secret information.
+While Eve is monitoring their communications and will be alerted if they send actual encrypted communications between each other, Eve finds no suspicion in the regular back & forth of models trained on the same task, with the same methodology, and similar performance.
+If that situation sounds like the one you're in, this is a game changer.